 The CLP 635 offers 36 preset voices, including multiple piano settings.
 You can record up to 250 songs and up to 16 tracks on each song, offering great versatility to any musician wishing to compose or arrange music.
 The CLP 635 also provides 20 preset rhythms to enhance the playing and recording experiences.

-Below, please take a moment to view some of the best selling digital pianos on Amazon, and see how they compare to the Yamaha CLP 635.
+Below, please take a moment to view some of the best selling digital pianos online, and see how they compare to the Yamaha CLP 635.

 |4) Yamaha YDP-164|